deepakajaylinux/kevellphara/docs/source/chown.rst

 Path
 -------

-It is an excellent process for this module under Cleopatra by slightly using the command given below,
+It is an excellent process for this module under ptconfigure by slightly using the command given below,

 .. code-block:: bash

-	cleopatra chown path –yes—guess—recursive—path=/Cleopatra—owner=Kevells
+	ptconfigure chown path –yes—guess—recursive—path=/ptconfigure—owner=Kevells

 Then we can enter the input.